MeteoSwiss/fast-barnes-py/doc/ReproduceResults_Doc.md

    In doing so also numpy, scipy and numba will be installed.

 4) The visualization of the figures requires the installation of further packages (matplotlib, basemap and Pillow) listed in requirements.txt.
-Execute therefore also
+Therefore, execute also
    ```
    pip install -r requirements.txt
    ```